miamzimela/foundational_starter_code/README.md

 # Mia Mzimela — Portfolio Website

 A four-page personal portfolio site (Home, About, Projects, Contact) built by debugging and rebuilding a starter codebase that was roughly 70% complete.
-This was a capstone project for the Umuzi/NCBA web development programme, focused on semantic HTML, accessible forms, and CSS fundamentals.
+This capstone project focuses on semantic HTML, accessible forms, and CSS fundamentals.

 ## Overview